Our monthly roundup of key activities and knowledge to keep the community informed.

 We continue to make progress toward the 4.0 GA release with the overarching goal of it being at a state where major users should feel confident running it in production when it is cut.
 Over 1,300 Jira tickets have been closed and less than 100 remain as of this post.
 To gain this confidence, there are various ongoing testing efforts involving correctness, performance, and ease of use.

 With CASSANDRA-15013, the community improved Cassandra’s ability to handle high throughput workloads, while having enough safeguards in place to protect itself from potentially going out of memory.

 The Harry project is a fuzz testing tool that aims to generate reproducible workloads that are as close to real-life as possible, while being able to efficiently verify the cluster state against the model without pausing the workload itself.

 The community published its first Apache Cassandra Usage Report 2020 detailing findings from a comprehensive global survey of 901 practitioners on Cassandra usage to provide a baseline understanding of who, how, and why organizations use Cassandra.

-Updates on new and active Cassandra Enhancement Proposals (CEPs) and how to contribute.
+Updates on Cassandra Enhancement Proposals (CEPs), how to contribute, and other community activities.